diwakrZha/node-open-protocol-v2/README.md

     - Improved parsing for VIN (MID 52) and Job Data (MID 35, 127).
     - More robust buffer handling for incomplete MID messages.

+- **Serialization based on vendor**
+    - Vendor based serialization switch
+    - AtlasCopco and Desoutter can be selected in connection options

 - **Improved Logging & Debugging**
     - More verbose logs to help developers troubleshoot issues.
     - Debug logs added to show MID flow.